 Oxford Summer Program

-The University of Oxford-The Ohio State University Summer Law Program, one of the oldest overseas law programs in existence, will kick off its 30th year in June 2017.
-The program is limited to 65 participants.
+The University of Oxford-The Ohio State University Summer Law Program, one of the oldest overseas law programs in existence, has been operating since 1987.
+The program is limited to 30 participants.

 The University of Oxford-The Ohio State University Summer Law Program offers students the unique opportunity to study with faculty from both the University of Oxford in England and The Ohio State University Moritz College of Law in the United States.
 Students will learn about the British and American legal systems through a combination of class work, guest lectures, and excursions in Oxford and London.